IAEA-NDS/endf-parserpy/docs/source/guide/accelerated_parsing_and_writing.rst

 Generating C++ code from ENDF recipes
 ----------------------------------------

-To follow this section properly, basic knowledge regarding the use of a C++ compiler, such as ``clang`` or the ``GNU C++`` compiler, is probably required.
-The aim of this section is to provide a starting point for expert users to compile their own ENDF format parsers but a detailed explanation of all possible pitfalls in the process is out of scope.
+To follow this section properly, basic knowledge of using a C++ compiler, such as ``clang`` or the ``GNU C++`` compiler, is likely required.
+The aim of this section is to provide a starting point for expert users to compile their own ENDF format parsers but a detailed explanation of all possible pitfalls in the process is beyond the scope of this document.

 We assume that your recipes are available in a nested dictionary where the keys of the first level are the MF numbers (of type :class:`int`)